thalesIII/tabHelper/README.md

 ## Upcoming features:
 Editor:
-    option to extend the editor / add more tab (fit editor to screen?) fix the editing of a tab in the state/reducers (changeCurrentTab) save should add to songbook
-    song title should include tab author and user
+    save should add to songbook, which currently only uses the imported tab song title should include tab author and user

 Import: